Lolfaceftw/fb-messenger-keep-calling/README.md

 # fb-messenger-keep-calling
 A simple python script to constantly call someone.
+Feel free to edit the images according to your liking.

 # Usage
 1. Clone the repository<br>